amamitpandey/tuts/Java/Java_tuts.md

 import com.test.specificClass

 ## Error handler
-- checked, at compilation type
+- checked, at compilation type ex: IOexception, FileNotFoundException, SQLexception
-- unchecked, at runtime
+- unchecked, at runtime ex: nullpointerexception, airthmeticexception
-- error, at runtime

 **to handle runtime error, can use try and catch or throws an throw**